 The FOMC’s influence extends beyond the borders of the United States.
 Its actions, projections and pronouncements are carefully scrutinized by investors, lenders and others all over the world.
 Securities markets often rise or fall after a meeting of the FOMC where it describes its interest rates plans.

 - As the Fed’s actions can have a profound impact on the market and the economy, investors watch their meetings closely.
 Working with an investment advisor who takes this information into account can take a lot of stress out of the situation.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Putting together an investment plan that balances risk and return starts with knowing how much risk you can handle and how much return you need.
 Use our asset allocation calculator to consider your risk tolerance and allocate your assets accordingly.